 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-In February 2014, the Fiji Ministry of Health declared a dengue fever outbreak in the Central Division, particularly in Suva, with an unusual increase in dengue cases.
-In March 2014, the Fiji Ministry of Health reported that cases of Dengue fever have now been confirmed across Fiji, including Nadi.
-Outbreaks of other endemic mosquito-borne illnesses (including filariasis) are common.
+Outbreaks of endemic mosquito-borne illnesses (including Dengue Fever and Filariasis) are common.
 We recommend you take precautions against being bitten by mosquitoes, including using insect repellent, wearing long light coloured and loose-fitting clothing and ensuring your accommodation is mosquito proof.
 Seek medical advice if you have a fever.
 For further information see the World Health Organization's dengue fever factsheet.

 Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis, leptospirosis, tuberculosis, measles and mumps) are common, with more serious outbreaks occurring from time to time.
-To minimise the risk of food poisoning or water-borne disease, we recommend that you boil all drinking water or drink bottled water, and avoid ice cubes, raw and undercooked food.
+To minimise the risk of food poisoning or water-borne disease, we recommend boiling all drinking water and avoid ice cubes, raw and undercooked food.
+Bottled water is safe to drink.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 You should also be aware that illness caused by naturally occurring seafood toxins such as ciguatera, as well as scombroid (histamine fish poisoning) and toxins in shellfish can be a hazard (for more information see Queensland Health’s factsheet).
 Seek urgent medical attention if you suspect poisoning.